-All the solutions mentioned will require you to use an SDK as well as some level of customization.
+All the solutions mentioned will require you to use a mobile analytics SDK as well as some level of customization.

-A couple folks working at these companies have interesting things to say about their products and in-app usage analytics on Quora, you should check it out.
+A couple folks working at these mobile analytics companies have interesting things to say about their products and in-app usage analytics on Quora, you should check it out.

 Disclaimer: the views expressed here are only ours, and some of the tools we couldn’t test extensively.
-We did our best not to make any mistake when talking about these tools, and if by any chance we did please let us know and we’ll happily correct them.
+We did our best not to make any mistakes when talking about these tools.
+But if we did, please let us know and we’ll happily correct them.

 Platforms: iOS, Android, Windows Phone, Blackberry, Java ME

-Here the kind of info you can find or use in the dashboards:
+Here is the kind of info you can find or use in the dashboards:

-Not so much: lots of click required to get info, errors/crashes hard to identify
+Not so much: Lots of click required to get info, errors/crashes hard to identify and no cohort analysis.

 Platform: iOS, Android